containers/podman-compose/CONTRIBUTING.md

 NOTE: `@cmd_parse` should be after `@cmd_run`

-## Calling a command from inside another
+## Calling a command from another one

-If you need to call `podman-compose down` from inside `podman-compose up` do something like:
+If you need to call `podman-compose down` from `podman-compose up` do something like:

 ```